apache/arrow-nanoarrow/dev/release/README.md

 Hello,

 I would like to propose the following release candidate (rc0) of Apache Arrow nanoarrow [0] version 0.8.0.
-This is an initial release consisting of 44 resolved GitHub issues from 5 contributors [1].
+This release consists of 44 resolved GitHub issues from 5 contributors [1].

 This release candidate is based on commit: {rc_commit} [2]